Skip to content ↓

 Scroll down the page to get an insight into some of the topics we will be covering each term in class.

-During the summer term, our topics will be:
+During the summer term 2, our topic will be:

 Some of the texts that we will be focusing on in class are;